 Radon Kits can be purchsed for $9 at all Health Department locations.
 Test kits are also available from home improvement stores or from the Utah Department of Environmental Quality (UDEQ).
 UDEQ kits are $9 and come with a laboratory analysis.
 To order a kit please click here

-Building a New Home? - Read more for information on Radon-Resistant New Construction(RRNC):
+Building a New Home?
+Learn moe about Radon-Resistant New Construction(RRNC):

 - There is no reliable way to test soil for radon before commencing home construction.
 (Attempts to test for radon have often cost more than installing RRNC measures.)

 - BRHD recommends home builders strongly consider installing RRNC features in new homes.